This post contains affiliate links. Read my disclosure policy here.

-I get asked this question a lot from genuinely curious people (mostly egg lovers).
+I get asked this question a lot by genuinely curious people (mostly egg lovers).
 Many of them imagine me eating oatmeal every morning and feel bad for me.
 I do love morning oats, but when I tell them that I had Cheesy Savory Pancakes for breakfast they are in complete awe.

 I totally understand because I used to eat scrambled eggs every day of my life.
 After going vegan, I discovered that Tofu Scramble was the perfect replacement and I didn't need eggs anymore.

 But who wants to eat the same thing every morning?
-As a vegan, I enjoy Breakfast Quesadillas, Breakfast Muffins, Breakfast Bowls, Sweet & Savory Crepes, Fruit Pizza, Bagels with Almond Cream Cheese, Chickpea Omelets with Vegan Bacon, Pancakes, and so much more.
+As a vegan, I enjoy Breakfast Quesadillas, Breakfast Muffins, Breakfast Bowls, Sweet & Savory Crepes, Fruit Pizza, Bagels with Almond Cream Cheese, Chickpea Omelets with Vegan Bacon, Pancakes, Vegan Waffles, and so much more.